-- Ongoing development within the established working group of responses to both the requirements of the new German Due Diligence law and other similar legislation in other countries. - Further implementation of risk-based approaches, using identified industry risks, to ensuring that key suppliers are systematically monitored with regard to modern slavery and other sustainability criteria.
-This will include developing a new process which is less reliant on manual input and takes relevant data from a wider range of sources to help identify potential weak spots in supply chains. - Continuation of the programme of audits at significant suppliers covering human rights and employment aspects as well as other topics, both onsite as soon as conditions allow again and using digital technology to conduct remote audits where this is possible and necessary as an alternative to onsite inspections.
+- Implementation within the established working group of the requirements of the new German Supply Chain Due Diligence law and other similar legislation in other countries. - Further implementation of risk-based approaches, using identified industry risks, to ensure that key suppliers are systematically monitored with regard to modern slavery risks and other sustainability criteria. - Continuation of the programme of audits at significant suppliers covering human rights and employment aspects as well as other topics.
+It is expected that many more of these audits will be able to be conducted onsite following the relaxation of travel restrictions in most parts of the world.
+However digital technology may also be used to conduct remote audits where this is possible and necessary as an alternative or also as a supplement to onsite inspections. - Continuing training of all employees about the risks of modern slavery occurring in the businesses and their supply chains.